Begin every day with a powerful intention.

 Then I did yoga, and I made my matzo balls than a team meeting.

-then another dance break.
+Then lunch, then another dance break.

 Spring cleaning, which is an exercise video instead of the Passover table.